-In the 1920s, it was home to J. E. Walker, who was founder and president of the Longwood State Bank.
+In the 1920s, it was home to J. E. Walker, founder and president of the Longwood State Bank.
 Walker was also the mayor of Longwood in the 1920s, but died during his term in December 1930.

 It served as a residence until the mid-1990s when it was converted to be used as office space.
 Today it hosts the offices of the Seminole County Bar Association and Legal Aid Society, Inc.